Skele-tonnes of Ideas for Decorating Outside Your Home This Halloween

 Windows

 You're not the only one who can wear a costume this Halloween!
-Dress up your windows with festive banners, stickers, cobwebs, and spooky signage to get things started.
-Add in some decorations along the windowsill, like pumpkins, ghosts, witches, or skulls and skeletons to elevate the look.
-Complete your decorating with a floating decoration to give your visitors a peek at who might be lurking inside your haunted house!
+Dress up your windows with spooky fabric, stickers, cobwebs, and signage to get things started.
+Then, add in some decorations along the windowsill, like pumpkins, ghosts, witches, or skulls and skeletons to elevate the look.
+Complete your decorating with an animated floating decoration to give your visitors a peek at who might be lurking inside your haunted house!